onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>activations</tt> : list of strings</dt>
-<dd>A list of 3 activation functions for update, reset, and hidden gates.
+<dd>A list of 3 (or 6 if bidirectional) activation functions for update, reset, and hidden gates.
 The activation functions must be one of sigmoid and tanh.
 See the equations for default.</dd>
 <dt><tt>direction</tt> : string</dt>
 <dd>Specify if the RNN is forward, reverse, or bidirectional.
 Must be one of forward (default), reverse, or bidirectional.</dd>
 <dt><tt>hidden_size</tt> : int</dt>